Menu Close

 Update: Results of the vote

-RedFrog is delighted to report the result of the referendum on the Neighbourhood Plan, held on Thursday 17th June:
+RedFrog is delighted to report the result of the referendum on the Neighbourhood Plan was:

 88% voted Yes, in favour of Camden using the neighbourhood plan to to help it decide planning applications in the neighbourhood area.

-More details on the Neighbourhood Plan are available here.
+More details and updates on the Neighbourhood Plan are available here.

 –––